-Gas information sheet 53: the suitability of reconstituted stone as a fire resistant facing material in kitchen splash backs
+Gas information sheet 53: The suitability of reconstituted stone as a fire resistant facing material

-Examples of fire resistant materials used in kitchen splash backs include ceramic tiles, toughened safety glass and sheet metal of a specific thickness, and matched with a specific type of backing board (for example, a gypsum-based wall board or fibre cement board with a specified minimum thickness depending on the type of fire resistant facing material being used).
+- sheet metal of a specific thickness and matched with a specific type of backing board (for example, a gypsum-based wall board or fibre cement board with a specified minimum thickness, depending on the type of facing material being used).

-Materials proposed for use as fire resistant that are not already considered by AS/NZS 5601 Appendix C must be independently tested for compliance with the Australian Standard.
+Materials proposed for use as fire resistant facing materials that are not already considered by AS/NZS 5601.1, Appendix C, must be independently tested for compliance with this standard.